-Through LEGO therapy, kids of all ages and stages can learn to express their feelings, communicate with others, change their behavior, develop problem-solving skills and learn to develop a relationship with the world around them.
+Through the use of LEGO blocks and the assistance of a trained therapist, kids of all ages and stages can learn to express their feelings, communicate with others, change their behavior, develop problem-solving skills and learn to develop a relationship with the world around them.

 - LEGO-Based Therapy by Simon Baron-Cohen, Georgina Gomez De La Cuesta, Daniel B. LeGoff, and GW Krauss

 - Thera-Build with LEGO: A Playful Therapeutic Approach for Promoting Emotional Well-Being in Children by Alyson Thomsen

 - How LEGO®-Based Therapy for Autism Works: Landing on My Planet by Daniel B. LeGoff

 There are several amazing online resources that can be found to help teach you more about this amazing therapy.
 If you are seeking an in-depth look at how this therapy works, who it benefits, how to implement it and more, these resources can provide you with the insight you need.
 Not only will they give you the information you seek, but some of them will help to direct you on how to put these LEGO bricks into therapy techniques through collaborative play.

 - LEGO Therapy Training Courses – Bricks for Autism

 - LEGO Therapy by Hannah Coles at We Love Bricks